Setup

 Now your app should be ready to go.
 To start the local development server, navigate into your project root folder and run the following command.

-pnpm devOpen http://localhost:3000 in your browser to see the your app.
+pnpm devOpen http://localhost:3000 in your browser to see the SaaS app and http://localhost:3001 for the marketing site.